minimization/content-resolver-input/README.md

 ## Locating the right file

-Instead of browsing this repository directly, it's easier to find the file you're looking for through [Content Resolver](https://tiny.distro.builders) directly.
+Instead of browsing this repository directly, it's easier to find the file you're looking for through [Content Resolver](https://tiny.distro.builders)'s categorized list of configuration files.

 Option 1: Look at the [Configuration](https://tiny.distro.builders/configs_workloads.html) space that lists all the configs.
 You can search through them, see their details, and use the *Edit Configuration* button on their pages to get to the right file in this repository.